-In your use-case you may want to provide tenants for specific business units, or you might just want to exclude internal topics from your cloud or managed service provider, or both!
+You may want to provide tenants for specific business units, or you might just want to exclude internal topics from your cloud or managed service provider, or both!

-Multi-Tenancy is related to Role Based Access Control and both require User Authentication which is not available to trial users.
 If you are on trial and would like to explore any of these features please request a license upgrade from [email protected].